Nissan Micra (2017-2022) review - Engines, performance and drive

 The steering has just about enough weight to it, but doesn’t have much feel.
 While the five-speed manual has an imprecise nature when compared to rivals.

-Nissan has addressed the Micra's relative lack of power by introducing a new 1.0-litre turbocharged three-cylinder unit, available with 99bhp or 115bhp.
+Nissan addressed the Micra's relative lack of power by introducing a new 1.0-litre turbocharged three-cylinder unit.
+It was initially available with 99bhp or 115bhp, but now comes solely as a 91bhp version.

 In this review

-- 2Engines, performance and drive - currently readingLatest Micra is better to drive than ever, although it’s not best in class
+- 2Engines, performance and drive - currently readingNissan has ensured the fifth-generation Micra is better to drive than ever, although it’s still not the best in class

 - 4Interior, design and technologyThe Micra’s up-to-date cabin matches the smart exterior look, with plenty of customisation options